nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 ```

 ### Add an Authentication Service to the Amplify Project
-Use AWS Amplify CLI to add an authentication service to our project.
+We use AWS Amplify to build the identity verification capabilities of the application, which is just one of the features in the AWS Amplify tools, if you need to add more features to the application, please go to [AWS Amplify](https://aws-amplify.github.io/docs/).

 - Get into your __sumerian-amplify-app__ folder in terminal.